Robert Gordon Sproul: Achievements

 At his death, the New York Times reported that the University of California owed its pre-eminence in science to Sproul, who transformed the school system from "a merely large institution" to "the biggest in the Western world... sprinkled with Nobel Prize winners."
 By the time he left office in 1958, the University of California, Berkeley, was a distinguished university recognized worldwide for the excellence of its programs and the University of California had a total of eight campuses from Davis to Los Angeles.
 Its student population had risen from 19,000 to 45,000 students.
 Its library had quadrupled to four million volumes.
 Its state support had risen nine times to $75 million.

 Harvard University President James Bryan Conant and Columbia University President Nicholas Murray Butler said that Sproul was the university president of their time.

 The Donahoe Act of 1960, although enacted after his retirement, helped fulfill his vision by integrating all higher education in California.

 Buildings

 Sproul Hall and Sproul Plaza on the University of California, Berkeley campus, site of numerous political rallies since the 1930s, are named for him.

-At the University of California, Los Angeles campus, there are three residence halls named in his recognition: Sproul Hall, Sproul Landing, and Sproul Cove.
+At the University of California, Los Angeles campus, there are three residence halls named in his honor: Sproul Hall, Sproul Landing, and Sproul Cove.

 Sproul Hall on the University of California, Riverside campus, home to the Department of Economics and the Graduate School of Education, is named for him.

 At the University of California, Davis campus, Sproul Hall was once the tallest building in Yolo County.

 Research

-A research vessel used by the Scripps Institution of Oceanography at University of California, San Diego is named the R/V Robert Gordon Sproul.
+The research vessel R/V Robert Gordon Sproul, used by the Scripps Institution of Oceanography at University of California, San Diego is named after him.
+It has been in service to the University of California since 1984.